-Like many, I’ve worked from home for years as a journalist, copywriter, and more recently while running my site Become a Writer Today.
+I've worked from home for years as a freelance journalist, a copywriter for a large software company, and more recently while running my site Become a Writer Today.

 My story is hardly unique.